 Similarly to the countless sexual abuse scandals within the Catholic Church and Boy Scouts, members of the Mormon Church aren’t always safe from sexual abuse either.
 What’s even worse is that all organizations have a lengthy history of covering up abuse allegations as well.
 If you are one of these victims of Mormon Church abuse, you have a right to have your voice heard in an LDS lawsuit.
-Our Houston abuse attorneys at Reich & Binstock will make sure your abusive situation isn’t swept under the rug like many others.
+Our Houston child sexual abuse attorneys at Reich & Binstock will make sure your abusive situation isn’t swept under the rug like many others.
 Call us today at 713-622-7271 to see what we can do for you.

-What are Mormon Beliefs?
+What Are Mormon Beliefs?

 LDS Mormons share many beliefs with Christians of other denominations.
 Some of what they believe includes the crucifixion, resurrection, and divinity of Jesus.
 However, they don’t believe in the Holy Trinity.
 Instead, they believe that Jesus, God, and the Holy Spirit are all independent of one another.